Rotorsoft/esml/README.md

 2. Identify the key entities or aggregates in the system.
 For each aggregate:
    - Specify the commands it can handle (e.g., CreateAccount, PlaceOrder).
    - Specify the events it can emit (e.g., AccountCreated, OrderPlaced).
 3. Define the actors or users interacting with the system.
-For each actor:
+For each command:
-   - Specify the commands they can invoke (e.g., RegisterCustomer, MakePayment).
+   - Specify the actors
-   - Specify the projectors they can read for retrieving information (e.g., ViewAccountBalance, ViewOrderStatus).
+   - Specify the projectors they read for retrieving information (e.g., ViewAccountBalance, ViewOrderStatus).
 4. Determine the contexts in the system.
 A context is a grouping of related aggregates, actors, and policies.
 Specify the artifacts included in each context.
 5. Define the policies that govern the behavior of the system.
 For each policy:
    - Specify the events it can handle (e.g., HandleOrderCancelled, HandlePaymentReceived).
    - Specify the commands it can invoke (e.g., ProcessOrder, RefundPayment).
-   - Specify the projectors it can read for retrieving information (e.g., ReadProductCatalog, ReadCustomerProfile).
-6. Establish the associations between actors and artifacts:
-   - Specify the commands actors can invoke on aggregates.
-   - Specify the projectors actors can read to make decisions or retrieve information.
-7. Arrange the statements in the ESML model, following the JSON5 schema, ensuring proper indentation and readability.
-8. Optionally, include JSON5 comments to provide additional explanations or context.
-9. Save the generated ESML model as a text file or document for sharing and future reference.

 ## API